Oliphaunte/wrinkle_in_the_fabric/priv/blog/2024-01-02-rust-and-webassembly.md

 ## Installations

-Make sure you have the latest version of elixir/erlang and phoenix installed.
-I will skip over the details of this, but I will say I personally use asdf to manage the elixir/erlang version and run the installations from the phoenix page to get that setup.
+Make sure you have the latest version of Elixir/Erlang and Phoenix installed.
+I will skip over the details of this, but I will say I personally use asdf to manage the Elixir/Erlang version and run the installations from the Phoenix page to get that setup.

 You will then want to install rust, I recommend using `rustup` and that is the mot straightforward approach.

 ## Setup Liveview

-To start, let's create our phoenix application (We won't need a db for this project, not yet, at least):
+To start, let's create our Phoenix application (We won't need a db for this project, not yet, at least):

 `mix phx.new rrte --no-ecto`